-If a friend or loved one dies as a result of someone’s actions or a failure to act, the victim’s survivors and estate may bring a lawsuit for wrongful death.
-Survivors are usually the decedent’s spouse, children or, in certain circumstances, their parents.
-The survivors may have a right to recover for the loss of the decedent’s support, services, companionship, protection and, in certain cases, pain and suffering.
+If a friend or loved one dies due to someone’s actions or a failure to act, the victim’s survivors and estate may bring a lawsuit for wrongful death.
+Survivors are usually the decedent’s spouse, children, or, in certain circumstances, their parents.
+The survivors may have a right to recover for the loss of the decedent’s support, services, companionship, protection, and, in some instances, pain and suffering.

 In this time of grief, it can be difficult and stressful for friends and family members to jump in and help settle the affairs of the recently departed; this time is made more complicated by Florida laws that restrict one's ability to sue a wrongdoer.

-Wrongful death is a somewhat general term that would apply to the death of a loved one which could have come as result of a car accident, medical malpractice, defective product or some other action and there are some more specific pages on our website that may be able to help guide you in this particular area or negligence or wrongdoing.
+Wrongful death is a somewhat general term that would apply to the death of a loved one that could have come from a car accident, medical malpractice, defective product, or some other action.
+There are some more specific pages on our website that may help guide you in this particular area or negligence or wrongdoing.
 Regardless of the cause of death or type of negligence that resulted in death, claims in Florida will likely be governed by the wrongful death statute that places a variety of rather complicated time and recovery limitations; most specifically limiting who may be able to act as an agent of the decedent as a personal representative and make a wrongful death claim.

-To speak to one of our Wrongful Death Attorneys please contact our office to schedule your free consultation to discuss the assistance that our firm may be able to provide you and your family.
-We are happy to answer any questions about the wrongful death laws in Florida and discuss how they would apply to your case and even more importantly we can discuss previous cases that we have handled that may be similar to your case and how we went about achieving the results in the prior case and how we may be able to do the same or better for your case.
+To speak to one of our Wrongful Death Attorneys, please contact our office to schedule your free consultation to discuss the assistance that our firm may be able to provide you and your family.
+We are happy to answer any questions about the wrongful death laws in Florida and discuss how they would apply to your case.
+Even more importantly, we can discuss previous cases that we have handled that may be similar to your case, how we went about achieving the results in the prior case, and how we may be able to do the same or better for your case.

 Florida Statutes Section 768.16-768.26 sets forth what is known as the Wrongful Death Act

-According to this act, a personal representative of the decedent has the ability to recover damages that would be owed to the recently departed if he or she were living.
+According to this act, a personal representative of the decedent can recover damages that would be owed to the recently departed if he or she were living.
 The personal representative can often recover when the death is caused by a wrongful act, negligence, default or breach of contract or warranty of any person, including those occurring of navigable waters.
 A wrongful death lawyer at our Fort Myers firm can help you determine whether you may have grounds to bring a claim.

 The personal representative is able to recover for the benefit of the decedent’s survivors and estate all damages caused by the injury resulting in death.